R3dsc4rf/R3dsc4rf/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python / C++ / QT
+- 🌱 I’m currently learning C#
 - 💬 Ask me about Anything.
 If I do not know the answer, we will find it out together. :-)
 - 📫 How to reach me: jan.elsasser@outlook.de
 - ⚡ Fun fact: **21** is just half the answer